Hervar77/infinity-doc/mkdocs/api/infinity.stream.md

 Parameters:

 - encoding: `infinity.encoding`, optional
-  >the encoding of the string
+  >The encoding of the string.

 - fromBeginning: `boolean`, optional
-  >whether to start reading from the beginning of the stream
+  >Whether to start reading from the beginning of the stream.

 - count: `number`, optional
-  >the number of bytes to read
+  >The number of bytes to read.

 Return type: `string`